solarbirdy/ambient-hvac/README.md

 * Any IPOBSERVER-compatible weather station (I use the WS-2902-ARRAY)
 * One additional "indoor" temperature/humidity sensor, paried with the weather station (I use model WH32B)
 * Any web host supporting a reasonably recent version of PHP
+* Ambient Weather 2.5nm particle sensors, one inside, one outside

 To use window/vent status detection, you will need:

 * One Arduino Leonardo, connected to appropriate magnetic switch sensors on its digital lines
 * Physical access to your web server's serial port, for communication with the Arduino

-Eventually I hope to add at least some degree of vent automation, which will add a requirement for some sort of Raspberry Pi devices with switching capability.
+To use active control over whatever air intake/exchange system you have, you will need:

+* LinkSprite LinkNode R4 ESP-12f ESP8266 WiFi Relay Controller IoT Module or similar (cloud services not required or even used)

 INSTALLATION

-It's not that ugly, but it's not exactly a script either.

 Copy all the .php files into an accessible directory on your webserver with typical permissions.
 Two additional files - tempWeatherDataCache and tempWindows - must be _writeable_ by the web server itself, and in the same directory.
 Put the css file into a subdirectory called "css" (or you could not, and edit the code to look for it in the same directory as everything else, that's okay too).
 The .ino file is for the arduino leonardo, so it can report physical vent/window status.

-That's not so bad, right?
+As of Version 0.6, there is a configuration file which dramatically reduces the need to edit the primary codebase.
+This file is tempsConfigDefinitions.php and is internally documented.
+While it is still not at any sort of "edit the config file and go" state, it is _dramatically closer to that_ in current implementation.

 If you want to have automatic window/vent status sensing, you will also need to acquire and connect an Arduino Leonardo-compatable board, load the (fortunately very simple) code to drive it onto the board, then connect it to your window/door/vent sensors via the digital sense pins and also to a USB port on your webserver, where it will act as a serial device.

+If you want to have active control over air intake/exchange, you'll need the LinkNode R4 mentioned above, and the firmware softer to give you direct (non cloud-involved) control over its relays via simple GET commands.

 Okay that got kinda ugly.
 But you can skip that part and set vent/window status manually, through the web UI, with single clicks.
 Also, no separate arduino-sensing software has to live on the web server, it's all built into the core codebase.

 CONFIGURATION

-This... yeah, this is the very ugly part.

-For Version 0.3, if you're not comfortable editing source code, you probably shouldn't do this.
+As of Version 0.6, this is still ugly, but less so.
+But if you're not comfortable editing source code, you probably shouldn't do this.

-You'll need to edit the PHP code to define your own application and API keys.
-You'll then need to define your own sensor pair locations _also_ by editing source code.
-I hope to fix that soon, sorry.
-Finally, the Overview page assumes a three-level building, sorting sensors appropriately to _my_ house.
-At the moment, that's also only editable by editing actual code.
-Sorry, and again, I hope to get to that soon.
+You'll need to edit tempsConfigDefinitions.php to define your own application and API keys.
+You can also define your sensor pair location names, your installation directory, your cache directory, the IP of your host server and that of the wireless board controlling your air exchange unit, whatever it might be.
+There's more, too, and it's all in there.

 SUPPORT